-The Company's ordinary share capital remained unchanged during the reporting period.
-In addition, there were no material valuation changes on the other available own funds items.
+As mentioned earlier in this section, the Company's ordinary share capital increased with €110.0 million during the reporting period due to a capital injection without the issuance of new shares.
+In addition, there were no material valuation changes to the other available own funds items.